Rajendra972/Rainout_Shelter/README.md

 ## Overview

 This repository contains datasets, MATLAB scripts, and manuscript drafts generated during the **2026 maize rainout shelter experiment** conducted at **Kansas State University**.
-The experiment evaluated maize physiological responses to contrasting irrigation treatments using portable photosynthesis, porometry, chlorophyll fluorescence, and soil moisture measurements.
+The experiment evaluated maize physiological responses to contrasting irrigation treatments using portable photosynthesis, porometry, chlorophyll fluorescence, mutlispeq and soil moisture sensors.

 ### Instruments Used